-If the authority considers that it cannot make a decision in line with the guidance above, it should consider other factors which it considers are relevant to achieving the objectives of the Part 2A regime.
+If the authority considers that it cannot make a decision in line with paragraph 4.26, it should consider other factors which it considers are relevant to achieving the objectives set out in Section 1.
 This should include consideration of:

 (a) The likely direct and indirect health benefits and impacts of regulatory intervention.
 This would include benefits of reducing or removing the risk posed by contamination.
 It would also include any risks from contaminants being mobilised during remediation (which would in any case have to be considered under other relevant legislation); and any indirect impacts such as stress-related health effects that may be experienced by affected people, particularly local residents.
-If it is not clear to the authority that the health benefits of remediation would outweigh the health impacts, the authority should presume the land falls into Category 3 unless there is strong reason to consider otherwise.
+If it is not clear to the authority that the health benefits of remediation would outweigh the health impacts, the authority should presume the land falls into Category 3unless there is strong reason to consider otherwise.